What is an Integration?

 Once you've completed mapping your mirrored pairs, you'll see them in the grey sash below:

-Click the 'expand' button in order to configure your Container Matching settings
+Click the expand button to configure your Container Matching settings.

 - Any work items contained within the matched containers will route to one another, unless the corresponding work item integration's artifact routing overrides that route.